RMC-4/EA-License-Token-Dumper/README.md

 ### ⚡ Native C++ DLL
    - Especially made for FC26 Showcase version but could work with other title too (just need more tweaking)
    - Run with a dll injector or rundll32 **`ShowcaseTokenDumper.dll`**
+         OR
+   - Add this line to anadius.cfg in Emulator section:
+        **"LoadExtraDLLsFromMain" "ShowcaseTokenDumper.dll"**

 ---